dustingetz/dustingetz.github.io/pages/The Feedback Protocol.md

 		- "That's right" is the goal, your job as the interviewer is to get the user to say this
 		- The phrase serves as a handshake or checksum that the message has been correctly received as opposed to ignored or corrupted in transmission.
 		- Listen, repeat back what you hear, converge gap to zero, until person confirms with “that’s right."
 It takes more than one loop.
 At this point the loop has converged to a fixed point.
 		- Congratulations, the interview has completed successfully!
-Say thank you again for the feedback, and that you will take what you learned back to the team to review and use it to inform your roadmap.
-End the call, you are done!
+Say thank you again for the feedback, end the call, you are done!
-		- (Consider also the opposite of a fixpoint convergence: divergence.
+		- (Consider also the opposite of a fixpoint convergence: **divergence**.
 If a feedback conversation diverges, the user leaves damaged and will never speak to you again.
 Analogously, when a marriage diverges, the result is divorce.)
 -
 - Example of turning around an actively failing conversation:
 	- [https://clojureverse.org/t/electric-clojure-a-signals-dsl-for-fullstack-web-ui/9788/20?u=dustingetz](https://clojureverse.org/t/electric-clojure-a-signals-dsl-for-fullstack-web-ui/9788/20?u=dustingetz)